 The commentary of one-time Everton forward Andy Gray is etched into the memory, as the former Blue forgot his roots amid a special strike from the Liverpool captain.

 Ever since, Gray’s gasps have been the soundtrack to playground goals nationwide.

 17 years ago today.
 Gerrard’s goal against Olympiacos.

 Listen without commentary for the sound of the ball, the net and the bedlam.

 — The Anfield Wrap (@TheAnfieldWrap) December 8, 2021

-It was Roy of the Rovers stuff from a player who developed a penchant for match-winning moments, with Gerrard admitting his sensational strike was amongst the finest of his career.
+It was Roy of the Rovers stuff from Gerrard, a player who developed a penchant for match-winning moments.
+His brilliance had brought Benitez’s side back from the brink, with the midfielder admitting his sensational strike was up there with the finest of his career.

 “When you are in that position and one falls for you it’s make or break at that moment,” Gerrard later said in an interview with the Independent.

 “Luckily for me it was one of the sweetest strikes I have ever hit.
 Just such a relief to see the net go.

 “If I had to pick my favourite goal for connection and also the reaction of the crowd – that’s the one.